ChrisCepeda/MemoryGame-project/README.md

 ## :mechanical_arm: Skills developed
- **:zap: Practicing an Agile workflow developing the product in sprints.
+ **:zap: Practicing an Agile workflow developing the product in sprints.<br>
-  :zap: Evolving our code collaboration skills trough GIT and GitHub.
+  :zap: Evolving our code collaboration skills trough GIT and GitHub. <br>
  :zap: Creating a CSS grid layout containing each card.
  :zap: Defining the variables and data in JavaScript.
  :zap: Create board, arrange cards and flip cards functions.<br>